kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 recommended to use the EvictionRequest API during a rollout, as mentioned in the [Version Skew Strategy](#version-skew-strategy)

-As mentioned in [Feature Enablement and Rollback](#feature-enablement-and-rollback), it is not recommended to disable this feature.
-Cluster admin should take special precautions before disabling the feature.
+As mentioned in [Feature Enablement and Rollback](#feature-enablement-and-rollback), administrators should be careful when disabling the feature.
+They should take special precautions before disabling the feature.

 ###### What specific metrics should inform a rollback?